dimak01/sharp-bridge/Docs/ConsoleUIModes-Checklist.md

 - [ ] Update `Docs/ProjectOverview.md` and `README.md` to mention:
   - [ ] Console modes and their shortcuts
   - [ ] Network Status as a separate mode
-- [ ] Keep `Docs/ConsoleUIModesDesign.md` as the architectural reference
+- [ ] Add a short addendum doc noting editor handling is per-renderer (manager just forwards)

 ## Logging and UX
 - [ ] Log mode transitions (enter/exit)